stanford-crfm/helm/docs/downloading_raw_results.md

 ## Download a whole project

-Warning: Classic and HEIM require very large amounts of disk space - >1TB for Clsasic and >200GB for HEIM.
+Warning: Downloading a whole HELM project requires a very large amounts of disk space - a few hundred GB for most projects, and more than 1 TB for Classic.
 Ensure that you have enough local disk space before downloading these projects.

-1. (Optional) Use the `gsutil du` ([documentation](https://cloud.google.com/storage/docs/gsutil/commands/du)) command to compute the size of the download and sure you have enough space on your local disk:
+1. (Optional) Use the `gsutil du` ([documentation](https://cloud.google.com/storage/docs/gsutil/commands/du)) command to compute the size of the download and ensure you have enough space on your local disk:
 ```sh
 gsutil du -sh $GCS_BENCHMARK_OUTPUT_PATH
 ```